 Doctors are still learning about the new coronavirus.
 But there’s already some expert advice for people with inflammatory bowel diseases such as Crohn’s.

+Get vaccinated if it becomes available to you.
 On top of that, you’ll also want answers to these questions.

 Should I Stick With Treatment?